cert-manager/website/content/docs/tutorials/zerossl/zerossl.md

 `Please note!` \
 EAB credentials are not stored in your account, please make sure to note them somewhere.
 Each click on "Generate" will create a new set of credentials.
 Even if you create multiple credentials, all of them will remain functional.

-`Please note!` \
-EAB credentials are one-use only.
-Create additional pair for different environments.

 # Prerequisites